Hello future, or current adopters! We are so excited that you're here :).

 Do you do pathogen testing?

-What if I don't join the waitlist?
+What if I don't pay the application fee?

 What if I've already adopted from TLDR?